-Laura Amy Sizzles In A Barely-There Bikini In New Instagram Post: ‘Feeling Peachy’
+Laura Amy Sizzles In A Barely There Bikini In New Instagram Post: ‘Feeling Peachy’

 Behind her, the glass windows were covered, limiting the amount of daylight in the room.
 It presumably prompted the photographer to use flash in taking the picture.

 Laura wore her dark hair in a center part and styled it in a bun.
-She sported a full makeup application.
-She appeared to wear sculpted eyebrows, faux lashes with black mascara, subtle eyeshadow, a hint of blush, and lip gloss.
+She sported a full makeup application that appeared to include sculpted eyebrows, faux lashes with black mascara, subtle eyeshadow, a hint of blush, and lip gloss.
 She decided to wear a pair of hoop earrings as her only jewelry.

 In the caption, Laura shared with her fans that she was “feeling peachy” with a peach emoji.
 She tagged Oh Polly Swim, as well as the brand’s main account, Oh Polly, in both the post and the picture.